quickwit-oss/quickwit/docs/log-management/deploy-quickwit-otel-with-helm.md

 kubectl port-forward svc/quickwit-searcher 7280
 ```

-Then open your browser `http://localhost:7280/ui/cluster`.
-You should see the cluster state in JSON :).
+Then open your browser `http://localhost:7280/ui/indexes`.
+You should see the list of indexes.
 If everything is fine, keep the kubectl command running and open a new terminal.

 ### Deploy OTEL collectors